AdobeDocs/analytics.en/help/implement/c-implementation-methods/choose-implementation-method.md

 There are multiple ways to implement Adobe Analytics.

-* [!UICONTROL Launch] (Recommended)
+* [!UICONTROL Adobe Experience Platform Launch] (Recommended)
 * [!UICONTROL Dynamic Tag Management]
 * JavaScript

-## [!UICONTROL Launch, by Adobe] {#section_AEEA6AFE2C8D4182BC778F08EA171DC8}
+## [!UICONTROL Experience Platform Launch, by Adobe] {#section_AEEA6AFE2C8D4182BC778F08EA171DC8}

-[!UICONTROL Launch] is the next generation of website tag and mobile SDK management capabilities from Adobe. [!UICONTROL Launch] gives you a simple way to deploy and manage all of the analytics, marketing, and advertising integrations necessary to power relevant customer experiences.
+[!UICONTROL Experience Platform Launch] is the next generation of website tag and mobile SDK management capabilities from Adobe. [!UICONTROL Experience Platform Launch] gives you a simple way to deploy and manage all of the analytics, marketing, and advertising integrations necessary to power relevant customer experiences.

-[!UICONTROL Launch] empowers anyone to build and maintain their own integrations with [!DNL Launch], called Extensions.
-These extensions are available to web and mobile [!UICONTROL Launch] customers in an app-store experience, so customers can quickly install, configure, and deploy their integrations.
+[!UICONTROL Experience Platform Launch] empowers anyone to build and maintain their own integrations with [!DNL Experience Platform Launch], called Extensions.
+These extensions are available to web and mobile [!UICONTROL Experience Platform Launch] customers in an app-store experience, so customers can quickly install, configure, and deploy their integrations.

-For more information, see [Getting Started with Launch](https://docs.adobelaunch.com/getting-started).
+For more information, see [Getting Started with Experience Platform Launch](https://docs.adobelaunch.com/getting-started).

 ## [!UICONTROL Dynamic Tag Management] {#section_22E3F3F928894A6A8D77E6953E6CA51C}